 You understand this is one of the reasons why pre-marital sex is so wrong right?
 We have no vow, covenant or promise of fidelity to the other person.
-We are giving away, what is not ours to give away, in that disordered situation.
+We are giving away, what is not ours to give away in that disordered situation.
 And the other party, they are taking, accepting stolen goods.
+Read that one again.

 So back to the question, are we a thief?
 And do we justify it with a big ‘ol, “Because”?

 Moving away from the marriage example, let’s take a quick mental run through the Corporal and Spiritual Works of Mercy:

 The Corporal Works of Mercy are these kind acts by which we help our neighbors with their material and physical needs.